stormasm/zednotes/gpuionly.md

 ### The details of how to do it

 - grab a brand new fresh copy of the zed repo
+- rm -fr .git [this step is not needed unless you want your own repo on github]
 - copy and run this script -> [slimcrate.sh](https://github.com/stormasm/gpuionly-250621/blob/main/slimcrate.sh)
 - replace the top level *Cargo.toml* file with [this Cargo.toml file](https://github.com/stormasm/gpuionly-250621/blob/main/Cargo.toml)